PE

 What are we studying?

-Students will have the opportunity to take part in a wide range of activities: Invasion games such as Rugby, Netball, Football and Basketball; Net-wall games such as Badminton and Tennis; Striking and fielding games such as Cricket and Rounders; along with Athletics, Gymnastics and Dance.
+Students will have the opportunity to take part in a wide range of activities: Invasion games such as Rugby, Netball, Football and Basketball; Net-wall games such as Badminton, Table Tennis and Tennis; Striking and fielding games such as Cricket and Rounders; along with Athletics and Health-Related Exercise.

-The activities delivered will be focussed on the key concepts, essential skills and processes that students need to understand and learn in order to make progress:
+The activities delivered will focus on the key concepts, essential skills and processes that students need to understand and learn in order to make progress:

-During KS4 Lessons are aimed at promoting life-long learning and developing students for physical activity and sports after leaving Lavington.
+During KS4 Lessons are aimed at promoting life-long learning and preparing students for physical activity and sports after leaving Lavington.

 How we provide for the SEN and most able pupils